josh146/josh146.github.io/content/recipes/one-pot-chicken-rice.md

 I've noticed over time that the basics of *all* one-pot chicken and rice dishes is fundamentally the same: marinate and sear the chicken, fry some aromatics, fry the rice and some mixins, return the chicken, add a liquid, cover and cook!

 Knowing this, one-pot chicken and rice is less a recipe and more a **blueprint**.
-Choose your own adventure --- pick aromatics and garnishes for a particular flavour profile or cuisine, or just whatever you have available in the pantry, and as long as you follow the rough blueprint below, it will come out perfectly.
+Choose your own adventure --- pick aromatics and garnishes for a particular flavour profile or cuisine (or just whatever you have available in the pantry) and as long as you follow the rough blueprint below, it will come out perfectly.

 I've also included some riffs on the blueprint.
-Some of my own design (biriyani and [[Hainanese chicken rice|chicken rice]]), and others inspired from others (cardamom and onion via [Ottolenghi](https://cooking.nytimes.com/recipes/1014925-chicken-with-caramelized-onion-and-cardamom-rice), and lemon and oregano from [Recipe Tin Eats](https://www.recipetineats.com/one-pot-greek-chicken-lemon-rice/)).
+Some of my own design (biriyani and [[Hainanese chicken rice|chicken rice]]), and others adapted (cardamom and onion via [Ottolenghi](https://cooking.nytimes.com/recipes/1014925-chicken-with-caramelized-onion-and-cardamom-rice), and lemon and oregano from [Recipe Tin Eats](https://www.recipetineats.com/one-pot-greek-chicken-lemon-rice/)).

 <div id="variation-controls"></div>